XDC-Community/XIPs.github.io/XIPS/xip-1.md

-If you would like to become an XIP editor, please check [XIP-????](https://github.com/XDC-Community).
+If you would like to become an XIP editor, please check [the XIP Editor Handbook](https://www.xdc.community/docs/xip-editor-handbook/).

 ## XIP Editor Responsibilities